BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ![img](doc/img/PC_with_W7900.png)

-Working with AMD Radeon W7900 was something new to me.
-Here are my obervations:
+Here are my obervations about working with AMD Radeon PRO W7900:
 - It is important to make sure that GPU is well ventilated during work
 - When working GPU temperature sets at level of 82 °C (see chart below)
 - GPU is working quietly